 Their Tumultuous Friendship

 Now, as mentioned previously, Fitzgerald and Hemingway got along famously at first.
-They enjoyed each other’s company and Fitzgerald was a bit enamored by Hemingway for a variety of reasons (his artistic capabilities, his adventurous spirit, and his reputation as a “man’s man”).
-Typically, these friendly occasions would result in an inordinate amount of alcohol consumption and general rowdiness.
+They enjoyed each otherโs company and Fitzgerald was a bit enamored by Hemingway.
+Fitzgerald respected Hemingway for a variety of reasons, including his artistic capabilities, his adventurous spirit, and his reputation as a โmanโs man.โ Typically, these friendly occasions would result in an inordinate amount of alcohol consumption and general rowdiness.

-Both men were seemingly opposed to each other in personality.
-Hemingway was a brash, egocentric man who loved tall tales and adventure, while Fitzgerald was the shadow of an aristocrat, who wined and dined on the finer things in life, but was more effeminate and introspective.
+Both men had opposite personalities.
+Hemingway was a brash, egocentric man who loved tall tales and adventure.
+Fitzgerald, meanwhile, was the shadow of an aristocrat, who wined and dined on the finer things in life.
+Yet, he was more effeminate and introspective.
 I suppose, in some ways. opposites do attract.
+However, both men reveled in literature and had highs and lows in their publishing careers.
+Fitzgerald was already on his way to becoming a famous writer when he met Hemingway, who was still kicking out shorter works and articles.

-Fitzgerald’s wife, Zelda, who was more manic in personality, loathed Hemingway about as much as Fitzgerald liked him.
-Zelda believed her husband’s friend was “bogus.”
-Likewise, Hemingway felt little affection for Zelda because he thought she was keeping Fitzgerald away from doing his best work; and, this very well might be true, because it is said that Zelda did not want Fitzgerald to work on novels, and, instead, encouraged “him to stay out all night drinking and partying, leaving him incapable of writing the next day” (Brouwer).
+Fitzgeraldโs wife, Zelda, who had an unbalanced personality, loathed Hemingway about as much as Fitzgerald liked him.
+Zelda believed her husbandโs friend was โbogus.โ Likewise, Hemingway felt little affection for Zelda because he thought she was keeping Fitzgerald away from doing his best work.
+According to some sources, this was true.
+Zelda did not want Fitzgerald to work on novels, and, instead, encouraged โhim to stay out all night drinking and partying, leaving him incapable of writing the next dayโ (Brouwer).

-Her reasoning might be due to the writing economy back in the day (at the turn of the 20th century), as short stories made good money for a writer, and this allowed Fitzgerald and Zelda to keep up with their affluent lifestyle (drinking, partying, hobnobbing, etc.), while novels were a long and arduous process that detracted from the time one could spend on writing shorter works.
+Her reasoning might be due to the writing economy at the turn of the century.
+Short stories made good money for a writer, and this allowed Fitzgerald and Zelda to keep up with their affluent lifestyle (drinking, partying, hobnobbing, etc.), while novels were a long and arduous process that detracted from the time one could spend on writing shorter works.

 She also accused both men of a sexual affair: